Glendenning Wyndham Frederic Brodie

 3. This is the incident when German bombers were lighting up the night sky and nana was calling to Pop ‘Fred come and look at the lights-quick!’
 To which he replied ‘I can’t, I’ve stubbed my bloody to!’

-4. The 3 and half miles would have to done on foot or by cycle.
+4. The three and half miles would have to done on foot or by cycle.
 It was common then to ride one cycle and push another and I suspect Pop would have done this and met him at the station and then done the same on the Sunday, this time pushing the spare bike home whilst riding his own.

 5. I don’t know the Home Guards concerned but this is the occasion when the patrol shouted ‘Halt!
 Who goes there?’
 No reply came.
 They tried again ‘Who goes there or I’ll shoot?’ they said.
 Finally, from the darkness came the reply, not thankfully in German, but in broadest Norfolk ‘You darsn’t!’.